joshualmitchell/joshualmitchell.github.io/_posts/2018-07-07-how-i-made-massive-improvements-in-my-productivity.md

 1. Distractions were numerous: Hacker News, Twitter, Reddit, etc.

 2. Inspiration was common, but also fickle: I'd be inspired to do one project, work on it for a day or two, and then be inspired to do something else.
-Rinse and repeat, indefinitely.

 3. I loved consuming information but had a lot of anxiety applying it and working on projects.